|►||Academic Services Home|

 In consultation with their Supervisory Committee, students are required to complete a significant written research product.
 This could be a master’s thesis.
 Alternatively, students can write two research papers both demonstrating original research.
 One of these papers must be an original empirical analysis that is either aimed towards a scholarly audience or a policy audience.
 The second paper for the degree is also an original research paper but does not require empirical evidence and analysis.
 Concurrent degree students may submit the written paper required through their professional degree program as their second MAIS paper.
 These papers must have sufficient international content or substance to count towards the MAIS degree.
 Students who write a task force report would also be required to submit an additional research paper to receive credit for the written product component of the degree.
 Students can register for SIS 600 (Graduate Independent Study) credits to conduct literature reviews or preliminary research under the supervision and with the approval of one of their committee members (typically the chair.)

 To ensure timely submission and quality products, students are required to schedule at least three meetings with their committee members committee prior to the oral exam.
 These meetings will each take place in the three quarters prior to the student's final oral exam.
 During the first of these meetings the student will present a proposed research plan, outlining each paper or the thesis; all members of the committee will complete a Research Review in which they evaluate the student’s plans and submit this to the GPA and the GPC.
-During the second meeting, the student will present a working draft of the two papers or thesis.
+During the second meeting, the student will present a working draft of one of the two papers or thesis.
+During the third meeting, the student will present working drafts of two papers or thesis.
 Students will be required to provide documentation, on the Research Progress Worksheet, that these meetings have been scheduled and took place.
+During each meeting students should receive oral and written feedback on their work.
+Students should incorporate this feedback into their subsequent drafts.
 Three copies of the final versions of the paper(s) are due in the JSIS Student Services Office by the end of the eighth week of the quarter in which the student graduates.

 If you choose the thesis option, you must register for at least 9 thesis credits (JSIS 700) over the course of your studies.
 These credits can be taken over several quarters, and you are not limited to 9 thesis credits.
 In order to register for thesis credits, you must complete an Application for Independent Study/Thesis Credits form each quarter and obtain a signature from the chair of your Supervisory Committee.
 Submit this form to JSIS Student Services to get the instructor ID number you will need to register.
 If your Supervisory Committee Form is already on file, the GPA can sign the form on behalf of your chair.